Growing up in Millbrook felt like living in two different worlds, even though Sarah and I sat in the same worn-out classrooms for twelve years.

 But none of them knew the truth:

-I didn’t buy this house to hurt her.
+I didn’t buy that house to hurt her.

 I bought it because I loved her.

-And when she left, that house became the one thing that saved me.
+And when she left, that house—the one I rebuilt piece by piece—became the only thing that saved me.